-Last updated August 2023 - please notify the Graduate Program Assistant in case you encounter broken links or outdated information
+Last updated June 2025 - please notify the Graduate Program Assistant in case you encounter broken links or outdated information

 Welcome to your graduate degree at the Department of Political Science of the University of Guelph!
-Since the MA program was established in 1968, more than 200 individuals have been granted a MA degree.
-The PhD program was established in 2009 and offers a quality program with a high degree of individual attention for all incoming students.
+Our Department has offered an MA program since 1968, and a PhD program since 2009.
 In offering you a position in either the MA or PhD program, the department is confident that you have the aptitude, skills, and ambition to succeed.
 We will make every effort to support you in your journey through the program.